04sen/Socket-Tic-Tac-Toe-With-Chat/README.md

 # Socket-Tic-Tac-Toe-With-Chat
-This is for Assignment 1 of CS310 offered by the University of the South Pacific.
-Dated: Semester 1, 2024.
+As part of my continued assessment during my study at the University of the South Pacific.
+Dated: April, 2024.

 ## Chat and Tic Tac Toe Application